 The disciples would later stand before a hostile world, and, in the face of death, deliver the message of Jesus on the Cross.

 Verse 21: "Jesus said to them again, "Peace be with you.
 As the Father has sent me, even so I am sending you."

-It is not the peace offered by men, but the peace from God that passes understanding:
+It is not the peace offered by men, but from God that passes understanding:

 "And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus."
 (Phil 4:7).

 Prophets often appointed successors to carry on their work, as Jesus is doing here.
-The sender would teach, and authorize agents with his authority so that he could accurately represented him.
+The sender would teach and authorize agents with his authority so that he could accurately represent him.

 Jesus was issuing the Apostles their missions.
 He was sending them with full authority to pronounce the Divine prerogative, as Jesus would do Himself.

-They were to tell the world, that they were no longer required to offer the blood of bulls and goats.
+They were to tell the world they were no longer required to offer the blood of bulls and goats.

 Their sins could only be forgiven through Jesus the Son of God; the One who had delivered the ultimate sacrifice by giving His life for the forgiveness of all sin.